 The ground breaking Report – known as The ‘Cantle Report’ – was produced in December 2001 and made around 70 recommendations.
 It also created the concept of ‘parallel lives’ to describe communities that had little in common and had no contact with each other.
 In so doing, it re-established the importance of ‘contact theory’ as a means of reducing prejudice and improving tolerance and understanding of the ‘other’.
-This also challenged the multicultural orthodoxy based on essentialised identities and gave birth to the idea of ‘community cohesion’.
+This challenged the multicultural race relations orthodoxy based on essentialised identities and gave birth to the idea of ‘community cohesion’.

 Community cohesion was subsequently adopted by the UK Government and many of the interventions which it spawned have been used by local communities in this country and around the world.
 Community cohesion programmes have succeeded in reducing tension in local communities by promoting cross cultural contact and bringing people together to, develop a better understanding of ‘others’ diversity and promoting unity.
-Community cohesion also continues to tackle inequality and the prejudice and discrimination which underpins it, whilst interculturalism provides a wider and progressive narrative of changing and nuanced identities to replace the outmoded concept of multiculturalism.
+Community cohesion programmes also continue to tackle inequality and the prejudice and discrimination which underpins it, whilst interculturalism provides a wider and progressive narrative of changing and nuanced identities to replace the outmoded concept of multiculturalism.